15 Places To Visit In Berlin: A Travel Guide For Explorers

 Photo: Alexander Van Steenberge / Unsplash

 Museum Island is one of the top attractions Berlin has for experiencing the city in terms of its culture and history.
 This area is actually UNESCO World Heritage with five excellent museums, and each of the museums presents a completely different collection.
 These 5 museums include Pergamon Museum, Bode Museum, Neues Museum, Altes Museum and Alte Nationalgalerie.
 From the structural Pergamon Altar to classical Europe art and the world-renowned Nefertiti Bust, these beauties can be found on Museum Island, located at the Spree River, where beautiful sights are prominent.
+Visiting this place is one of the best things to do in Berlin.

 Major Attractions: Pergamon Altar, Nefertiti Bust, art collections